sindresorhus/sindresorhus.github.com/source/content/apps/online-check.md

 #### How does it work?

-Every 20 seconds, it sends a HEAD request to “apple.com”.
+Every 20 seconds and anytime the network changes, it sends a HEAD request to “apple.com”.
 If that fails, it sends a HEAD request to “cloudflare.com”.
 If both requests fail, it considers the internet to be offline.

 #### Can you make the history persistent?